Staff

 Campton, NH

-Robbin has her BFA from Plymouth State College in 1983 and still continues to work as an artist as time allows.
-She was instrumental in creating two thriving art coops in the region: Artistic Roots in Plymouth, NH in 2004 and Squam Lakes Artisans in 2006.
-From 1991 to 2002 Robbin and Peter owned and operated the Campton Inn a small bed and breakfast in Campton, NH.
+Robbin received her BFA from Plymouth State College.
+She was instrumental in creating two thriving art coops in the region: Artistic Roots in Plymouth, NH in 2004 and Squam Lakes Artisans in 2006 now located in Center Harbor, NH.
+From 1991 to 2002 Robbin and husband, Peter owned and operated the Campton Inn a small bed and breakfast in Campton, NH.

 Tim Gotwols